csimpson1/GBDB/README.md

 # GBDB
-A full-stack web-application for display
+A full-stack web-application for exploring the opcodes of the Nintendo Gameboy Sharp LR35902 CPU.